What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 81. Work out the machine learning applications: based on the decision diagrams drawn up earlier, in workshops with domain experts you will look at how to apply machine learning to the decisions.
 Pay extra attention to big data and external data, such as weather, demographic data, and how to use machine learning to differentiate decisions in detail.
 Contact us for an explanation.

-82. Present and prioritize the machine learning applications: in a working group you will jointly go through and prioritize the machine learning applications under the guidance of the Product Owners and a member of the management.
+82. Present and prioritize the machine learning applications: in a working group you will jointly go through and prioritize the machine learning applications under the guidance of the Product Owners and a member of management.
 As with dashboarding, you should select one decision at the beginning that you want to apply machine learning to.

 83. Develop a vision for AI: complete the aforementioned vision document with all the possibilities that exist for machine learning.
 In doing so, also consider: the more algorithms you develop and implement, the fewer reports and dashboards are needed.
 And also fewer managers.

 84. Explore the social impact: the organization can become even flatter through successful AI and basically fewer people are needed to do the same work.
-Get the implications clear, discuss them with Product Owners and management.
+Get the implications clear, and discuss them with Product Owners and management.

 86. Don’t forget AI ethics: all kinds of ethical dilemmas are around the corner if you want to apply Artificial Intelligence.
 For example, as an insurer, are you allowed to use AI at the gate to select for possible profitability of an insured?
 Discuss AI ethics with your key stakeholders and formulate the limits or substantiate AI applications with arguments as to why it is ethical.